Alaskan guided tours

 Embark on an Alaskan cruise and you’ll discover a breathtakingly scenic region of intricate fjords, blue-streaked glaciers, snow-capped mountains and pristine valleys.
 Roaring, glacier-fed rivers are patrolled by families of grizzlies, bald eagles soar overhead, and whales are frequently spotted in the coastal waters.

-Our Alaska escorted tour is designed to showcase the glorious wilderness of this rugged state.
+Our Alaska tours are designed to showcase the glorious wilderness of this rugged state.
 Journeying in a loop from Anchorage, you’ll visit national parks, see North America’s highest mountain, carve along scenic highways and travel on the Alaskan railroad.
 The hotels are handpicked, the excursions carefully selected, and the route meticulously planned – it’s adventure made effortless.

-We also offer Alaskan ocean cruises – one of the best ways to experience the glorious scenery of the 49th state.
+Our Alaska holidays aren't just land-based, though.
+We also offer ocean cruises – one of the best ways to experience the glorious scenery of the 49th state.
 From the deck of a ship, you can enjoy panoramic views of majestic cliffs, icebergs and the small islands that dot the coast.
 You'll also have plenty of chances to explore on foot, giving you the opportunity to taste local dishes, learn about the state’s history and culture, and do a bit of shopping.
-They combine perfectly with our Canadian tours, giving you two fantastic holidays in one.
+Alaskan cruises combine perfectly with our Canadian tours, giving you two fantastic holidays in one.

 From London to Alaska is approx. 9 hours and 30 minutes.

 Situated within the Tongass National Forest, Ketchikan is one of the southernmost cities in Alaska - and it's likely to surprise you with its temperate weather and evergreen forests.
 Watersports like kayaking and canoeing are popular activities, while sports fishing, diving and mountain biking are other options for those who want to get active.
-Meanwhile, small boat tours will give you the chance to see marine life and the breathtaking fjords.
+Meanwhile, small boat tours will give you the chance to see marine life and the breathtaking fjords - a highlight of Alaska holidays.

 Ketchikan is also known for its vibrant artistic community.
 Walking around town, you’ll spot a number of galleries and shops that showcase the works of residents.